KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 | cve_identifiers     | definition.cves                |                                                      |
 | cwe_identifiers     | definition.cwes                |                                                      |

-## For devs
+## For Developers

-Pass in this env variable to make the task talk to `localhost:3000` instead of `live.edgescan.com`:
+Use this pass env variable to make the task comminicate with `localhost:3000` instead of `live.edgescan.com`:

 - `EDGESCAN_ENVIRONMENT="local"`